Click the questions below to expand the answer.

 If you are on a paid placement you may qualify for Universal Credit.
 Universal Credit is a monthly payment to help with your living costs.
 You may be able to get it if you’re on a low income.
 For further information, please visit; www.gov.uk/universal-credit.

-Students on a placement year integral to their programme of study can also claim still claim Council Tax exemption.
+Full time students on a placement year integral to their programme of study can claim Council Tax exemption.